JanuaryLabs/sdk-it/packages/hono/README.md

 ## OpenAPI Generation

-SDK-IT relies on specific primitives and JSDoc tags to correctly infer each route.
+SDK-IT relies on the aforementioned primitives and JSDoc tags to correctly infer each route specification.

 Consider the following example:

-- Create hono routes with the `@openapi` tag and validate middleware to generate OpenAPI documentation.
+- Create hono routes with the `@openapi` tag and validate middleware.

 ```typescript
 import z from 'zod';